Curtis-Pollard-II/fs-journal/quizzes/week10.md

 ```
 The fact that it is stated as "public" makes it accessible to the user

+p.s.
+I am not seeing a ? #4

 ```
 **6.** In the example what is `string` an indication of?
 <!-- enter you answer in the space below -->